tj/should.js/Readme.md

 There are two gotchas to be aware of:

     // to assert that foo has property bar with a custom message,
-    // need to pass undefined as the expected value of that property: foo.should.have.property('bar', undefined, 'custom message')
+    // use expose() instead of property():
+    foo.should.expose('bar', 'custom message')

     // to assert that foo has or includes one or more keys with a custom message,
-    // need to pass the keys as an array instead of separate args: foo.should.include.keys(['bar'], 'custom message')
+    // pass the keys as an array instead of separate args: foo.should.include.keys(['bar'], 'custom message')

 See _property_ and _keys_ for details.